-Hailing from Aiken, South Carolina, the Kenny George Band has created an indelible impression with fans throughout the Southeast and Midwest, playing 250 concerts in the last two years alone.
-They’ve travelled the highways and byways between North and South Carolina, Tennessee, Virginia, West Virginia, Alabama, Georgia, Pennsylvania and Missouri, reconnecting with their fervent followers and picking up new fans along the way.
-Their explosive live performances have made them a band on the brink of a breakout, and it’s little wonder that in 2016, they were voted South Carolina Artists to Watch by the South Carolina Music Guide.
+Indeed, that consistent commitment has enabled the Aiken, South Carolina based band to create an indelible impression with fans throughout the Southeast and Midwest, where they’ve performed 250 concerts in the last two years alone.
+Their explosive live performances have made them a band on the brink of a breakout, and its little wonder that in 2016, they were voted South Carolina Artists to Watch by the South Carolina Music Guide.

-That’s no accident.
-George himself has been drawn to music most of his life.
+Then again, George himself has been drawn to music most of his life.
 He picked up the violin at the age of eight, but didn’t take to formal lessons, so he then took up bass.
 Eventually though, he decided that guitar would be the better match.
 “My dad told me that the guitar players get all the girls,” he laughs.
-“So he bought me my first guitar as a gift when I graduated from junior high.
+“So, he bought me my first guitar as a gift when I graduated from junior high.
 I learned to make music on that guitar and I’m pleased to say I still have it to this very day.”